-But I digress.
-As I said, eating to stabilize your blood sugar is where it’s at and if you’re ready to start feeling ah-mazing in your body again, then I want you to follow these basic steps each morning to set you up for balanced blood sugar throughout the day.
+Eating to stabilize your blood sugar is where it’s at and if you’re ready to start feeling ah-mazing in your body again, then I want you to follow these basic steps each morning to set you up for balanced blood sugar throughout the day.

 Wake up –

 Do drink 8-10oz of water (preferably filtered).
 You can squeeze some fresh lemon juice into it if you want.